james-yu2005/IgnitionHacks/README.md

 - Full-stack development and deployment
 - Fully integrated **AI assistant** with context designed to keep it well-behaved
 - **Quality of Life** features: form autofills, one account per email, and auto-resizing buttons on the website
-- Automated custom emails sent with the push of a button
+- Automated custom emails sent with the click of a button

 ## What We Learned